yuanpinz/readpository/readpos/the-catcher-in-the-rye/the-catcher-in-the-rye.md

 **Chapter 8**. *Neutral*.
 [Encouraging himself].

 > He'd smacked my lip right on my teeth, and it was pretty sore.
 My ears were nice and warm, though.
-That hat I bought had earlaps in it, and I put them on I didn't give a damn how I looked.
+That hat I bought had earlaps in it, and I put them on I didn't give a damn how I looked.
 Nobody was around anyway.
 Everybody was in the sack.

 **Chapter 8**. *Negative*.
 [Hiding the hat]